Metallica: 1994–2001: Load, Reload, Napster controversy and Newsted's departure

 After almost three years of touring to promote Metallica, including a headlining performance at Woodstock '94, Metallica returned to the studio to write and record its sixth studio album.
 The band went on a brief hiatus in the summer of 1995 and played a short tour, Escape from the Studio '95, which comprised three outdoor shows, including a headline show at Donington Park supported by Slayer, Skid Row, Slash's Snakepit, Therapy? and Corrosion of Conformity.
 The band spent about a year writing and recording new songs, resulting in the release of Load in 1996.
 Load debuted at number one on the Billboard 200 and ARIA Charts; it was the band's second number one album.
 The cover art, Blood and Semen III, was created by Andres Serrano, who pressed a mixture of his own semen and blood between sheets of plexiglass.
-The release marked another change in the band's musical direction and a new image; the band members' hair was cut.
+The release saw another change in the band's musical direction and a new image, which included a revamped logo and the band members having their hair cut.
+While Load was a commercial success, the band's change in style had polarized their fanbase.
 Metallica headlined the alternative rock festival Lollapalooza festival in mid-1996.

 During early production of the album, the band had recorded enough material to fill a double album.
 It was decided that half of the songs were to be released; the band would continue to work on the remaining songs and release them the following year.
 This resulted in follow-up album, titled Reload.
 The cover art was again created by Serrano, this time using a mixture of blood and urine.
 Reload, too, debuted at number one on the Billboard 200 and reached number two on the Top Canadian Album chart.
 Hetfield said in the 2004 documentary film Metallica: Some Kind of Monster that the band initially thought some of the songs on these albums were of average quality; these were "polished and reworked" until judged releasable.
 To promote Reload, Metallica performed "Fuel" and "The Memory Remains" with Marianne Faithfull on NBC's Saturday Night Live in December 1997.